Love playing Solitaire!

 Klondike is the standard version of solitaire where players must move all cards into four foundation piles, arranged into suits from Ace to King.

 Multiplayer: All players (upto 12) are given the same tableau, and the winner is whoever finishes the game in the fewest moves.

-Solitaire uses a standard deck of 52 playing cards.
+Solitaire uses a standard deck of cards.
 28 cards are dealt out into seven tableaus (also known as cascades, columns of overlapping cards, with the bottom card available for play).
 These vary in length, from a single card and increasing by one until the last column of seven cards.
 Only the bottom card of each tableau is face up - all the other cards are dealt face down.